-Instruments have been installed on this site for the public’s playing pleasure; ready and waiting to be discovered – to be struck, strummed, and swivelled.
+Instruments were installed on this site for the public’s playing pleasure; ready and waiting to be discovered – to be struck, strummed, and swivelled.
 "I've made drums from giant pipes, children love them, they play them with their whole bodies not just their hands.
 Tim's made a xylophone of tubes that you can slap and play, and Jason has made a huge rain stick that's 3 metres long," says Gaby Montejo.

 Greening the Rubble’s temporary mini-park provides the perfect setting.
-Relocated from it’s former site in Riccarton, this mini-park in the heart of the city includes a stage for buskers, seating, and planters with maple trees and native species.
+Relocated from its former site in Riccarton, this mini-park in the heart of the city includes a stage for buskers, seating, and planters with maple trees and native species.

 Placemakers, Citycare, Random Acts of Music